Mahogany George III chest of drawers with shaped drawers

 An attractive mahogany George III chest of drawers with molded mahogany shape above 2 short and 3 long drawers in the shape of a rooster, all fitted with original brass handles and rosettes, standing on ogee feet.
 This small chest retains its original finish, color, and patina, has been kept in excellent condition throughout, and is ready to be placed in your home. c1780

-Empire-style furniture dates from the late 18th to early 19th century.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details